sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

    2 + 2 == 5

 And what do you get?
 It should be a whole set of ``FALSE`` values in the spreadsheet column for your newly computed variable.
-Booyah!
-Freedom and ponies for all!
-Or something like that.
-Anyway, it was worth having a look at what happens if I try to *force* jamovi to believe that two plus two is five by making a statement like ``2 + 2 = 5``.
+It was worth having a look at what happens if I try to *force* jamovi to believe that two plus two is five by making a statement like ``2 + 2 = 5``.
 I know that if I do this in another program, say ``R``, then it throws up an error message.
 But wait, if you do this in jamovi you get a whole set of ``FALSE`` values.
 So what is going on?
 Well, it seems that jamovi is being pretty smart and realises that you are testing whether it is ``TRUE`` or ``FALSE`` that ``2 + 2 = 5``, regardless of whether you use the correct **equality operator**, ``==``, or the equals sign